aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 When the rule is held vertically for Aerial Photo use, in the left hand, palm up, switching to the “rear” of the rule is easy to accomplish by rolling the left wrist to the right, presenting the rear of the rule in its correct orientation.
 I think this is how the rule is meant to be used.

+**[FIGURE 4: Transition from Front to Rear Scales of the Pickett Model 700]**

 ## Precision & Accuracy

-I wondered about whether the calculations done with the rule would be accurate enough to provide useful intelligence for the photo interpreter.
+I wondered about whether the calculations done with the rule would be precise and accurate enough to provide useful intelligence for the photo interpreter.
 Katz addresses the question of Precision and Accuracy in his article in PHOTOGRAMMETRIC ENGINEERING:

 > Briefly stated, precision refers to the reproducibility of the measurement operation, whereas accuracy refers to the essential truth of the measurement, i.e. its nearness to the true value.